Distinguished Alumni Award

 I have served as a peer tutor, a student ambassador, a student speaker, a student representative, a member of the Alumni Leadership Committee, president of the National Honors Society, and have volunteered at many campus events.
 I enjoy encouraging others because I know that the pain of rejection is the worst pain of all.

 "Goodwin gives hope to the hopeless and helps those who are in need.
-I give back to Goodwin College not because I want a return, but because it is the little twigs that keep the fire going.
+I give back to Goodwin University not because I want a return, but because it is the little twigs that keep the fire going.
 That fire brought me out of the cold and gave me knowledge, skills and most importantly, strength."

 The faculty, staff and administration at Goodwin have been my biggest encouragement, very much like the mother I never had.
 Goodwin has changed my life and given me the chance to be free.
-I hope my kids one day say to me what I have to say to Goodwin College, "When I grow up, I want to be just like you."
+I hope my kids one day say to me what I have to say to Goodwin University, "When I grow up, I want to be just like you."